No warnings for Queensland

 - Below 1 metre.

-- Northeast to southeasterly below 1 metre, increasing to 2 to 3 metres offshore southern waters.
+- Around 1 metre, increasing to 1 to 1.5 metres inshore.

 Please be awareWind gusts can be 40 percent stronger than the averages given here, and maximum waves may be up to twice the height.
 Wind warnings are issued for today and tomorrow and describe the highest category of wind warning for that day.